leaveitout/pcl_remove_table/README.md

-# PCL Template Project
+# PCL Remove Table

-A brief description of the project.
+A tool to segment all points that lie on a planar surface in a point cloud.
+Can be used in single or batch mode.

 ## Installation